Thinking Allowed

-Thinking Allowed is a radio discussion programme broadcast on BBC Radio 4 on Wednesday afternoons between 16:00 and 16:30 and repeated between 00:15 and 00:45 on Monday mornings.
+Thinking Allowed is a radio discussion programme broadcast on BBC Radio 4 on Wednesdays between 16:00 and 16:30 and repeated between 00:15 and 00:45 on Mondays.
 It focuses on the latest social science research and is hosted by Laurie Taylor, who was formerly a Professor of Sociology at the University of York.
 The programme was first broadcast in 1998.
-Occasionally, special editions of the programme are produced in co-operation with the Open University.
+Occasionally, special editions of the programme are produced in co-operation with The Open University.